Before dropping the SeaDoo in the water:

 • Flush out Cooling System and hoses with water, then add anti freeze back to the cooling system.
 Water freezing inside the SeaDoo engine block can crack the cylinders and destroy your SeaDoo.

-• Pull Battery out and slow charge at 2-amps every month until the first SeaDoo ride of the season.
+• Pull Battery out and put on slow charge of 2-amps every month until the first ride of the season.

-• Fuel Stabilizer, add 2-caps of fuel stabilizer to the gas tank, ie much less than suggested on the container.
+• Fuel Stabilizer; Add 2-caps of fuel stabilizer to the gas tank, ie less than suggested on the container.

 Nick (612) 743-9311

 Westside Powersports OEM Used Seadoo Parts, MPEMs.
 All rights reserved 2021.